KamilSJaron/ConjunctionStats/README.md

-# forsim_output_parser
+# ConjunctionStats

-The set of functions written in R created for parsing the output of the forsim.
+The set of functions written in R created for parsing the output of the simulator of secondary contact - conjunction.

-the functions for loading, computing the center and width od zones are included.
+package RColorBrewer is needed